varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Varnish provides several tools to help monitor and control Varnish. varnishadm, used to access the management interface, is the only one that can affect a running instance of Varnish.
+   Varnish provides several tools to help monitor and control Varnish.
+   ``varnishadm``, used to access the management interface, is the only one that can affect a running instance of Varnish.

    All the other tools operate exclusively on the shared memory log, often